-We have a SIF representation for each type of PIM data.
-They are SIF-C for contacts, SIF-E for events, SIF-T for tasks and SIF-N for notes.
-The Following sections explain each SIF format in detail.
+There is a SIF representation for each type of PIM data: SIF-C for contacts, SIF-E for events, SIF-T for tasks and SIF-N for notes.
+They are documented in the following sections for reference and to ease the understanding of existing code, even if the are not suggested for new developments.